object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     expression has operands (even if terminals have zero operands).

 :meth:`~object.__add__`, :meth:`~object.__sub__`, :meth:`~object.__mul__`, :meth:`~object.__truediv__`, :meth:`~object.__pow__`
-    Implementing the special methods for arithmetic is necessary for expressions to exhibit the correct symbolic mathematical behaviour.
+    Implementing the :term:`special methods <special method>` for arithmetic is necessary for expressions to exhibit the correct symbolic mathematical behaviour.
 We met this idea already in :numref:`object_arithmetic`.
-Arithmetic operations involving
-    symbolic expressions return other symbolic expressions.
+    Arithmetic operations involving symbolic expressions return other symbolic expressions.
 For example if `a` and `b` are expressions then `a + b` is simply `Add(a, b)`.
 The fact that these rules are the same for all expressions indicates that they should be implemented on the base class :class:`Expression`.

     Just as was the case when we implemented the :class:`~example_code.polynomial.Polynomial` class, it will be necessary to